Diverging quantum speed limits: a herald of classicality: Diverging quantum speed limits

-\paragraph{Limit of small Planck's constant.} We begin by analyzing the role of $\hbar$ in the QSL time.
+We begin by analyzing the role of $\hbar$ in the QSL time.
 It is instructive to evaluate Eq.~\eqref{ec:speed_unipure} for a generic multimode state evolving on a uniform Harmonic oscillator, where $G\!=\!\omega\, \mathbb{I}_{2n\times 2n}$.
-The covariance matrix of an arbitrary Gaussian pure state can be written as $\Sigma\!=\! \hbar\, O D O^T$, where $O$ is an orthogonal matrix and $D$ is a diagonal positive matrix of the form $D\!=\!\bigoplus\limits_{k=1}^{n} \left( \right)$.
-The elements of $D$ describe the squeezing of the state and can be parametrized as $x_k\!=\ex{r_k}$, with $r_k\!\geq\!
+The covariance matrix of an arbitrary Gaussian pure state can be written as $\Sigma\!=\! \hbar\, O D O^T$, where $O$ is an orthogonal matrix and $D$ is a diagonal positive matrix of the form \addition{

+} The elements of $D$ describe the \addition{magnitude of the squeezing} of the state and can be parametrized as $x_k\!=\ex{r_k}$, with $r_k\!\geq\!
 0$.
 The resulting expression for the speed reads

 where $\mbf{v}\!=\!O^T \mbf{u}$.
 Equation~\eqref{ec:speed_harmonic} exhibits two distinct contributions.
 The first term corresponds to the speed originating in the squeezing of the state (and it vanishes in its absence, i.e., when $x_k\!=\!1\:\forall k$); the second term indicates the displacement of the state.